koel/docker/README.md

 Since [Koel supports many databases][koel-requirements] you are free to choose any Docker image that hosts one of those databases.

-docker-koel (this image) has only been tested with MySQL, so we'll use MySQL in examples below.
+`koel/docker` (this image) has only been tested with MySQL, so we'll use MySQL in examples below.

 ### Run with docker-compose